USEPA/spmodel/README.md

 # spmodel: Spatial Statistical Modeling and Prediction

-spmodel is an R package used to fit, summarize, and predict for a variety spatial statistical models.
+spmodel is an R package used to fit, summarize, and predict for a variety spatial of statistical models.
 Parameters are estimated using various methods.
 Additional modeling features include anisotropy, random effects, partition factors, big data approaches, and more.
 Model-fit statistics are used to summarize, visualize, and compare models.
 Predictions at unobserved locations are readily obtainable.